wallarm/api-firewall/README.md

 # Open Source API Firewall

-API Firewall is a high-performance proxy with request and response validation capabilities based on OpenAPI/Swagger schema.
-It designed to protect REST API endpoints in cloud-native environments by hardening.
-API Firewall relies on a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.
+API Firewall is a high-performance proxy with API request and response validation based on OpenAPI/Swagger schema.
+It is designed to protect REST API endpoints in cloud-native environments.
+API Firewall provides API hardening with the use of a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.

 The **key features** of API Firewall are:

-* Secure REST API endpoints by blocking maliscous requests
+* Secure REST API endpoints by blocking malicious requests
 * Stop API data breaches by blocking malformed API responses
 * Discover Shadow API endpoints
 * Validate JWT access tokens for OAuth 2.0 protocol-based authentication